 SERP (Search Engine Ranking Page): The page that you are sent to after you run a query in a search engine.
 It typically has 10 results on it, but this may vary depending on the query and search engine in question.

 Site-Wide Link: A link that shows up on all the pages of your website.
-These are usually links placed in the header or footer section which is then used across your website.
+These are usually links placed in the header or footer section, which is then used across your website.

 Sitelinks: Links shown under a search engine result, meant to navigate the user to your subpages.
 They appear for branded organic search and in the paid SERPs.
 You can set up the site links in the paid SERPs by using Google Ads.
 However, in a branded organic search the situation is a bit different.
 The process is automated, so you cannot influence if you will have site links, how many, and which pages they will link to.
-All you can do is make sure your website optimization is on point providing good user experience.
+All you can do is make sure your website optimization is on point providing a good user experience.

 Sitemap: A special document created by a webmaster or a piece of software that provides a map of all the pages on a website to make it easier for a search engine to index that website.

-Skyscraping: A method where you find popular web pages with many backlinks, write content that improves on them and then reach out to websites that are linking to them offering your link with the improved content instead.
+Skyscraping: A method where you find popular web pages with many backlinks, write content that improves on them, and then reach out to websites that are linking to them offering your link with the improved content instead.

 Snippet Bait: A short piece of content optimized so Google can display it as a featured snippet.
 It is placed at the beginning of an article and usually answers the query within 2-3 sentences, making it easy for Google to take that piece of content instead of pulling content from various positions on the web page and piecing them together.
 Some websites highlight these pieces of content and include the question they are meant to answer.
 Another method of getting displayed in the rich results is to optimize content using FAQ schema so your content gets displayed in FAQ rich results.